cs50nestm/cs50labs/recursion/README.md

 Rewrite the function `summation()` in the program on the right to use recursion rather than iteration.

-Be sure to test out your function with valid an invalid inputs.
+Be sure to test out your function with valid and invalid inputs.
 What happens if you enter a negative number?

 [Download our CS50 Reference sheet on Recursion](https://ap.cs50.school/assets/pdfs/unit4/recursion.pdf)